AbdulAzeemHashmi/Database-Systems-Lab-Project/README.md

 - Gathering and documenting system requirements
 - Designing an Entity-Relationship (ER) model
 - Converting the ER model into a normalized relational schema
-- Implementing the full database using SQL with real data and queries
+- Implementing the full database with a web-based frontend built using HTML, CSS, and JavaScript

 ---